text-embeddings-inference

 --model-id <MODEL_ID>

-Or it can be a local directory containing the necessary files as saved by `save_pretrained(...)` methods of
+Alternatively, the specified ID can also be a path to a local directory containing the necessary model files saved by the `save_pretrained(...)` methods of either Transformers or Sentence Transformers.

 [env: MODEL_ID=]